RaifCoonjah/cool404page/README.md

 <b>5.</b> Very small file size.
 (9KB) That's lighter than your instagram profile picture!
 - The website has been compressed alot so it's even lighter than your instagram profile picture! or even a picture of a dog.

-<b> What's coming in future updates? </b>

-- ✅ | A dark mode.
-(Has been implemented in the lastest update, check release page!)
-- A switch to go from Day Light to Dark Light.
-- More Designs and Colors, from Ferarri red to Banana yellow!
-- ✅ | Add icons in the buttons.
-(Has been implemented in the lastest update, check release page!)
-- ✅ | AMOLED Theme (100% Black) - (Has been implemented in the lastest update, check release page!)